Want to get some easy press coverage for your business?

 Perfect.
 The Help a Reporter Out (HARO) is a great way to do that and should be at the heart of any public relations campaign.

-HARO is a simple, and free, way to connect with thousands of journalists from major media outlets around the world.
+HARO is a simple, and free, way to connect with thousands of journalists from major media outlets around the world – it’s a lot like Response Source in the UK (although that is paid-for).

 When you sign up to HARO you’ll receive daily emails with journalists looking for quotes, expert opinion, case studies, feature story examples and spokespeople for their stories.